Santa Monica, California

 Spring Showcase

-The Spring Showcase Masters of Movement Program will feature the works of August Bournonville, Marius Petipa and newly created pieces highlighting both the versatility of the dancers and the innovation of dance in its many forms.
+The program will feature the works of August Bournonville, Marius Petipa and newly created pieces highlighting both the versatility of the dancers and the innovation of dance in its many forms.
 These ballets and performances each offer a unique exploration of themes related to love, ambition, and the joy of performance, showcasing the diverse styles and narratives within the world of dance.

-A contemporary work choreographed by Mark Tomassic, Dance Director at Santa Monica College, shows off the versatility of the dancers as they go beyond the classical realm.
+A contemporary work choreographed by Mark Tomasic, Dance Department Chair at Santa Monica College, shows off the versatility of the dancers as they go beyond the classical realm.

 Westside Ballet alumna “Miss K” fulfills a dream by choreographing a beautiful ballet for the company’s youngest performers.